In this Article:

 But hit the right spot and even a meth-crazed bodybuilder will drop from a tiny bullet.

-9mm delivers great ammo capacity, outstanding lethality with modern bullet designs, mild recoil, and has a huge range of ammo options to choose from to carry with and to train with.
+9mm offers excellent ammo capacity, effective lethality with modern bullet designs, manageable recoil, and a wide range of ammunition choices for both carrying and training.

 Bigger calibers mean more recoil.
 This makes follow-up shots slower, good hits are harder to achieve, and forces you to carry less ammo.